ttruongatl/yocto-ec2/README.md

-# YOCTO EC2 UTILS
+# YOCTO EC2

-A project with some tools that help embedded linux developer build linux image with Yocto on EC2.
+A project with some tools that may help embedded linux developers build linux image with Yocto on EC2.

-The idea we may select a very cool EC2 with 16 cores and 32 GB RAM, this cost us an hour for a build with ~$0.4 hour.
-We only start the EC2 once we start building the linux image and stop this once we are done.
-So, the EC2 does not cost us much than $30-$40 a month. it's cheaper than you invest super desktop to build the code, plus utilities bill and cooler as well.
+The idea we may select a very cool EC2 with 16 cores and 32 GB RAM, this cost us ~$0.4 an hour for a build.
+We only run the EC2 once we start building the linux image and stop this once we are done.
+So, the EC2 does not cost us more than $30-$40 a month. it's cheaper than you invest super desktop to build the code, plus utilities bill and cooler as well.

 ### THE CURRENT VERSION IS ONLY SUPPORT NXP iMX SOURCE CODE